Do you remember pizza?

 - 2 cups mozzarella cheese, shredded

 - Preheat oven to 425ºF (218ºC, if you're fancy).
-Grease a pizza pan or baking sheet (wait... was there grease in the ingredient list?).
+Grease a regular pizza pan, baking sheet or parchment paper (wait... was there grease in the ingredient list?).

-- Take that half bag of pork rinds, that you somehow haven't finished yet, dump them in a food processor and pulse until the pork rinds look like breadcrumbs.
+- Take that half bag of pork rinds (2 ounces), that you somehow haven't finished yet, dump them in a food processor and pulse until the pork rinds look like breadcrumbs.
 Don't have a food processor?
 Crush 'em in a plastic bag with your hands until a nice fine powder emerges.

 - In a bowl, whisk the eggs with a fork (or spoon if you've gotta lot time on your hands) and then then combine with the cream cheese, oregano, garlic powder, red pepper flakes and the shredded cheeses.
 Mix well.
 Like really well.
-Then dump in the pork rinds... mix extra really well.
+Then dump in the pork rinds... mix extra really well so the batter becomes a thick dough.

 - Okay, grab that greasy pan from earlier and spread dump the pork rind mixture on top.
-Cover with a sheet of plastic wrap or wax paper to help your spread the mix to the edge of the pan... make it even.
+Cover with a sheet of plastic wrap or wax paper to help you spread the mix to the edge of the pizza pan... make it even.
 No lumps, please.

 - Remember how we set the oven at 218ºC earlier (425ºF, if you're American)?
-Stick the pan with our pork rind mix into the oven for about 20 minutes (take off that wax paper if you didn't already.
+Stick the pan with our pork rind mix into the oven for about 20 minutes to get the desired thickness (take off that wax paper if you didn't already.
 Definitely not part of the recipe).

 - Now, flip your intact crust cause you waited patiently for it to cool and top it like you would any other pizza!
-Sauce, yes!
+Sugar free pizza sauce, yes!
 Cheese, for sure!
-Meat, vegetables, why not?
-It's your pizza, you do you.
+Meat, vegetables, sauteed spinach, all your favorite toppings, why not?
+It's your pizza recipe, you do you.

 - Stick the whole thing back into the oven, bake until the cheese and sauce is bubbly (if you didn't put these things on your pizza, we don't know what to tell you).

-- Remove from the oven and let stand for 10 minutes.
-Then cut it up and serve!
+- Remove from the preheated oven and let stand for 10 minutes.
+Then cut it up and eat!